Connect Snowflake

 Password | user_password that you created in the script above |

-From the Catalog page click Add source.
+From the Catalog page, click Add source.
 On the modal that appears, select Snowflake.

-- Vendor - Snowflake
+Vendor | Snowflake |

-- Warehouse name - warehouse from step 3
+Warehouse | The name of the warehouse from step 3. |

-Note that the username will use its default role in Snowflake.
+The username will use its default role in Snowflake.
 Please make sure that role has the permissions it needs to see and query your tables.

 5. Test connection